Gongo-Bongo/Hilt-Injection-And-Local-Db/content.md

    ```

 #### Example - DAO
-The DAO will define the SQL queries and actions for interacting with the `User` entity.
+The DAO will define the SQL queries and actions for interacting with the `Note` entity.

    ```kotlin
    @Dao